 The command returns the QualiX logs.

-- Transfer the files from the Linux machine to your local machine and open it in notepad++.
+- Transfer the files from the Linux machine to your local machine.

 - Open a support ticket and attach the files to your ticket.